Price cuts no quick cure for Tesco's ills

 To make matters worse, Britain's grocery market is growing at its slowest pace in over 20 years due to falling food prices, consumers shopping around and restaurants luring diners out.

-Tesco's "big four" rivals - Wal-Mart's (WMT.N) Asda, Sainsbury's (SBRY.L) and Morrisons (MRW.L) - have all cut prices and with the latter also taking Aldi and Lidl head on with a price matching scheme and loyalty card, there is an urgent need for a strategy re-think.
+Tesco's "big four" rivals - Wal-Mart's Asda, Sainsbury's and Morrisons - have all cut prices and with the latter also taking Aldi and Lidl head on with a price matching scheme and loyalty card, there is an urgent need for a strategy re-think.

 "Tesco has to address the fundamentals of its economic model and become more competitive," said a third former Tesco director, who asked not to be named.

 Under Lewis' predecessor Phil Clarke the higher prices failed to make up for the lower sales.
-It issued three profit warnings in two and a half years as it lost market share to the discounters as well as upmarket players Waitrose [JLP.UL] and Marks & Spencer (MKS.L).
+It issued three profit warnings in two and a half years as it lost market share to the discounters as well as upmarket players Waitrose and Marks & Spencer.

 Industry data published last month from Kantar Worldpanel showed Tesco's share continuing to slide at an alarming rate, down to 28.8 percent from 30.2 percent in September 2013.